Lissy93/awesome-privacy/README.md

 | --- | --- |
 **[SeaFile](https://www.seafile.com)** | An open source cloud storage and sync solution.
 Files are grouped into Libraries, which can be individually encrypted, shared of synced.
 Docker image available for easy deployment, and native clients for Windows, Mac, Linux, Android and iOS
 **[Syncthing](https://syncthing.net)** | Continuous file synchronization between 2 or more clients.
 It is simple, yet powerful, and fully-encrypted and private.
 Syncthing can be deployed with Docker, and there are native clients for Windows, Mac, Linux, BSD and Android
 **[NextCloud](https://nextcloud.com)** | Feature-rich productivity platform, that can be used to backup and selectively sync encrypted files and folders between 1 or more clients.
 See [setting up sync](https://docs.nextcloud.com/desktop/2.3/installing.html).
-A key benifit the wide range of plug-ins in the [NextCloud App Store](https://apps.nextcloud.com), maintained by the community.
+A key benefit the wide range of plug-ins in the [NextCloud App Store](https://apps.nextcloud.com), maintained by the community.
 NextCloud was a hard fork off [OwnCloud](https://owncloud.org).

 #### Notable Mentions
 Alternatively, consider a headless utility such as [Duplicacy](https://duplicacy.com) or [Duplicity](http://duplicity.nongnu.org).
 Both of offer an encrypted and efficient sync between 2 or more locations, using the [rsync](https://linux.die.net/man/1/rsync) algorithm.